parallelworks/hpcmp_status_site/README.md

 refresh button hits `/api/refresh`, which immediately re-scrapes the upstream page and pushes the latest metrics to `/api/status`.

+### Theme options

+Use the moon/sun toggle in the header to switch between the dark (DoD HPC shell matching) palette and a high-contrast light theme.
+The preference is stored in the browser so reloading the page preserves the last choice.
+Server operators can set the default by passing `--default-theme light|dark` when launching `dashboard_server.py`; first-time visitors inherit that value until they switch.

 When hosting behind a path prefix (e.g., `/session/<user>/status/`), launch the server with the same prefix so static assets and APIs line up: